Toward multi-target self-organizing pursuit in a partially observable Markov game: Problem formulation

-A typical multi-target search and pursuit scenario is illustrated in Figure \ref{fig_multiple_preys_pursuit}.
-In this work, we investigate a restricted self-organizing game setup and propose the following coordination strategies for searchers and pursuers: (1) the observation range of an agent is the scope of radius 5 according to the $inf$-norm, i.e., an $11\times11$ square centered at the agent; (2) communication between agents is limited in that they can only see the positions of targets and other agents in their own local views, and no other information exchange is allowed; (3) the available movements of all agents are 5 discrete actions \{up, down, right, left, still\} in the grid world.
-Therefore, the $inf$-norm is be used in agent perception, and the 1-norm (Manhattan distance) is used in agent movement, which is widely adopted in MAS.
-In particular, the two multi-agent problems, i.e., self-organizing search (SOS) and self-organizing pursuit (SOP), are defined as follows, where the SOS agents will be integrated into the strategy of the SOP agents.
+In the following, we investigate the coordination strategies for agents constrained by: (1) the observation range of an agent is the scope of radius 5 according to the $inf$-norm, i.e., an $11\times11$ square centered at the agent; (2) communication between agents is limited that they can only see the positions of targets and other agents in their own local views, and no other information exchange is allowed; (3) the available movements of all agents are 5 discrete actions \{up, down, right, left, still\} in the grid world.
+Therefore, the $inf$-norm is used in the agent's perception, and the 1-norm (Manhattan distance) is used in the agent's movement, which are widely adopted in MAS.

-\textit{\textbf{Self-organizing search (SOS).}} A search is considered successful when a searcher occupies the same position as a target, and the target will then disappear.
-The SOS terminates when all targets in the environment disappear or the maximum time is reached.

-\textit{\textbf{Self-organizing pursuit (SOP).}} A capture is considered as successful when a target is encircled by four pursuers and cannot move further.
-However, the target will not disappear after it is captured in the SOP.
-The game terminates when all targets are found and captured or the maximum time is reached.